 We began with the giraffes.
 They have one of the largest herds in any zoo.
 There’s a walkway around the outside of the yard.
 For $3, we purchased six leaves of lettuce to feed them.

-While Sally bought the food, I watched two of the giraffes doing … whatever this is.
+While my wife bought the food, I watched two of the giraffes doing … whatever this is.

 The Will Rogers Shrine of the Sun (next post) can be seen on Cheyenne Mountain in the background.

-Sally did most of the feeding.
+My wife did most of the feeding.
 It was hard to get a photo because they were quick with their tongues.
-I kept one last piece, split it in two, and too this shot.
+I kept one last piece, split it in two, and took this shot.